Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 The gain margin is 0.29 and 5.75

-Taking $\omega \in [0 , +\infty]$ as an example, the corresponding curve in the Nyquist plot starts from the upper left and intersects the negative real axis at two points.
+Taking $\omega \in [0 , +\infty]​$ as an example, the corresponding curve in the Nyquist plot starts from the upper left and intersects the negative real axis at two points.
 The gain margin 0.29 indicates that if the open-loop magnitude frequency characteristic is increased by 0.29 times (i.e., reduced by approximately 3.4 times), the left intersection point will move to (-1,0).
 At this point, the Nyquist plot will just include (-1,0), and the system will be in a critically stable state.
 The gain margin 5.75 indicates that if the open-loop magnitude frequency characteristic is increased by 5.75 times, the right intersection point will move to (-1,0).
 At this point, the Nyquist plot will just include (-1,0), and the system will be in a critically stable state

 Here, taking 5.75 as the gain margin (satisfying $10dB < h \left ( dB \right ) $)